 A workmate recalled in statements prepared by police for the inquiry it was a "drizzly, miserable day" on which Ms Boswell had finished work soon after midday suffering a head cold and saying she felt unwell.

-The train driver said he had sounded the horn twice as the engine approached the crossing 5-10 minutes before 4pm and did not see anyone as they passed the bushes and fences close to the line.
+The train driver said he had sounded the horn twice as the engine approached the crossing five to 10 minutes before 4pm and did not see anyone as they passed the bushes and fences close to the line.

 They were approaching a bridge at Awatoto when he and his rail operator were advised a member of the public had told police a train may have hit a pedestrian.